 It’s a difficult challenge.
 But building sophisticated analytics ultimately pays off in improving organizations’ abilities to detect, investigate and respond to security events in a reliable, repeatable way.

 An organization could solve for each security objective individually, but the real task at hand is to assemble the breadth of data and analytics capabilities that is required to resolve all the top objectives.
 This is not a reactive, one-off project, but one guided by a carefully prioritized road map.

-By Stu Bradley • Vice President of the Cyber Business Unit • SAS
+By Stu Bradley • Vice President of Cybersecurity Solutions • SAS

 - Article 5 steps to sustainable GDPR complianceFollow these steps to achieve GDPR compliance by the May 2018 deadline – and get added benefits along the way.